MartineBoulanger/contentful-react-app/README.md

 * Graphql => yarn add graphql or npm install graphql

 # I can't see the content!?
-You need to make your own contentful account, change the credentials in the client.js, add the content types in your space, if needed you change things in the code.
+You need to make your own contentful account and space with the content types and entries, make a .env file in the root folder and add there the credentials in variables, then change the variable names (if you named them differently) in the client.js, change the code there where needed, like the entry ids or the names of the content types and of course the names of the fields.

 ==============================================================